rashipahade914-lgtm/Practical-1B-/README.md

-# Practical-1B-
-The web page is formed by  implementing HTML tags
+# studied how to  implement HTML tags